creativenull/creativenull.dev/content/posts/12-a-review-of-2024.md

   props:
     publishDate: "2024-12-22 12:00"
 title: A review of 2024
-description: What it means to get older and how can I look toward a brighter future
+description: A review of what has happened with me this year and what to look for next year
 tags: personal
 publishDate: "2024-12-22 12:00"
 draft: false